What Causes Magnetism

 Ferromagnetism is a unique type of magnetism observed in materials like iron, nickel, and cobalt.
 In ferromagnetic substances, the magnetic moments of atoms align spontaneously, even without an external magnetic field.
 This self-organization occurs due to interactions between neighboring atoms, resulting in magnetic domains.
 When an external magnetic field is applied, these domains align in the same direction, producing a more robust and noticeable magnetization.

-Delving into Diamagnetism: The Repulsive Force of Magnetic Fields
+Diamagnetism: The Repulsive Force of Magnetic Fields

 In contrast to ferromagnetism, diamagnetism is a weak form of magnetism that induces a repulsive force in the presence of an external magnetic field.
 Diamagnetic materials exhibit a weak magnetic response, which opposes the applied field.
 This effect arises due to the orbital motion of electrons, leading to the generation of small magnetic fields that oppose the external one.